-Part 1: How To Build Your Profile On Linkedin From Scratch
+Part 1: How To Build A Powerful Profile On Linkedin From Scratch

 If you are a professional, being on Linkedin is not optional!
 I coach aspiring trainers and women on a break who want to start second careers.
 And the most common question I get is how to start building their network on Linkedin.